sunilgopinath/foundry-simple-storage-f23/README.md

 ## Foundry

+Repository to store learnings from various tutorials after coming from hardhat.

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: